AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Territoriality is how states claim and defend space—airspace, EEZs, checkpoints—not just land area.

-Choke points (Strait of Hormuz, Panama Canal) concentrate leverage for trade and security—classic stimulus for “why disruption here ripples globally.”
+Choke points (Strait of Hormuz, Panama Canal, Suez) concentrate leverage for trade and security—classic stimulus for why disruption in one narrow passage ripples globally.
+For the eight major passages, oil and trade stats, and FRQ wording, see our choke point study guide.

 Frontier vs boundary: A frontier is a zone where control is fuzzy; a boundary is an agreed line—demarcation matters for enforcement.